writedan/ohio-voter-searcher/README.md

 This program is very greedy with bandwidth usage, memory usage, and CPU utilization.
 Contributions are welcome to improve on that.

+This program outputs data in bytes that are meant to be read by another program and transformed into a nicer presentation.